 Section 1.
 President.
 The President shall preside at all meetings of the Club and the Board of Directors; enforce due observance of the Constitution and the By-laws; decide all questions of order, sign all official documents adopted by the Club; and perform all customary duties pertaining to the office of President.

 Section 2.
 Vice-President.
-The Vice President shall: serve as program chairman; assume all duties of the President in the absence of the President.
+The Vice President shall: assume all duties of the President in the absence of the President, special projects and shadowing the president.
+The Vice-President shall assume the office of the President in the event the President’s office becomes vacant.

 Section 4.
 Treasurer.
-The treasurer shall: receive and receipt for all money paid to the Club; pay out such sums as are authorized; keep an accurate account of all funds and Club property; submit annually a financial statement including income, expenditures and an account of Club property; the Treasurer shall incur no single obligation against the Club treasury in excess of five hundred ($500) dollars without the prior approval of the majority of the Board of Directors present when a motion is called for a vote; and, upon expiration of his/her term of office, transfer all Club possessions to the newly elected treasurer.
-When a newly elected member becomes Treasurer, an audit shall be made by a committee of three members appointed by the President.
+The treasurer shall: receive and receipt for all money paid to the Club; pay out such sums as are authorized; keep an accurate account of all funds and Club property; submit annually a financial statement including income, expenditures and an account of Club property; the Treasurer shall not incur a total in expenditures against the Club treasury in excess of one hundred ($100) dollars within a 30 day period without the prior approval of the majority of the Board of Directors present when a motion is called for a vote; and, upon expiration of his/her term of office, transfer all Club possessions to the newly elected treasurer.
+When a newly elected, re-elected or appointed member becomes Treasurer, an audit shall be made by a committee of three members appointed by the President.

 Section 1.
 The President shall appoint the Chairperson of each Standing Committee and other ad hoc committees as needed.
+A Standing Committee may remain inactive until a chairperson is appointed.
 The duties of each Standing Committee shall be prescribed by the Board of Directors.
 Chairs of standing and ad-hoc committees may be asked to attend board meetings when their presence is required to address issues related to their committee.

 Section 2.
 The Standing Committees shall be: